Getting out nasty ink stains

-Removing Stains from White Clothes
+Removing Ink Stains from Clothing

 I need help!
 I discovered my son left a blue ink pen in his pants after it had gone through the washer AND dryer.
 The only thing it got on was a brand new red cotton shirt.
 I've tried Carbona's ink remover to no avail.
 Does anyone have another solution?
 I want to salvage it, if possible.